-Marta Branca is the Secretary General of HOSPEEM for a mandate period ending in December 2021.
+Marta Branca is the Secretary General of HOSPEEM for a mandate period ending in December 2024.
 Marta Branca has been Vice-Secretary General of HOSPEEM, the European Hospital and Healthcare Employers’ Association, from 2018 until 2020.
 She is mainly responsible for the collaboration with the European Public Service Union (EPSU) and the overall governance of HOSPEEM.
 In addition, she ensures the liaison with the European Institutions and Agencies.
 Besides, she is representing ARAN in Italy.

-Sylvie Slangen has been in the HOSPEEM Steering Committee since March 2021 and delegated to the daily management since 2021.
+Sylvie Slangen has been in the HOSPEEM Steering Committee and delegated to the daily management since 2021.
 Sylvie holds a master degree in political sciences and a European master in labour sciences.
 Throughout her career, she has always been passionate about and active in the social dialogue at the sectoral and cross sectoral level in Belgium as well in Europe, representing the interests of the employers of the social services sectors.
 She currently works at Zorgnet-Icuro, the Belgian member of HOSPEEM representing the Flemish network of care organisations.

 Sara joined HOSPEEM in 2015 working on a part-time basis, having another employment in the non-profit sector.
-She was in charge of administration (maternity leave cover).
-In 2016, she started to work as Policy and Project Officer.
+After a maternity leave cover, she started to work as Policy and Project Officer in 2016.
 In 2021, she took the position of Project and Membership Relations Officer.
 While continuing working on the HOSPEEM file related to skills for the healthcare sector, she also focuses on the relations with HOSPEEM Members.

 Before joining HOSPEEM she worked at the Committee of the Regions in Brussels, at the OSCE Parliamentary Assembly in Vienna, at the UN in both Geneva and Vienna, and in a Business Law Firm in Paris.
 She holds a Bachelor degree in International Relations and a Master degree in International Policy and Diplomacy from the University of Padua, Italy.

 Tjitte Alkema has been Vice-Secretary General of HOSPEEM, the European Hospital and Healthcare Employers’ Association in 2019 and 2020.
 He was Secretary General of HOSPEEM between 2013 and 2018.
-He was mainly responsible for the financial governance of HOSPEEM, the recruitment and retention of HOSPEEM members, the collaboration with the European Public Service Union (EPSU) as well as ensuring the liaison with the European Institutions and Agencies.
 He previously worked at NVZ - Dutch Association of Hospitals and at the Erasmus University Rotterdam as Head of the Education Department of the Erasmus School of Economics.